dfinity/awesome-internet-computer/README.md

 - [Orally](https://github.com/orally-network/oracle) - Cross-chain oracle factory built on HTTPS Outcalls and Chain-key ECDSA.
 - [Terabethia](https://terabethia.ooo/) - Bridge and communication protocol between Ethereum and the Interner Computer.

-## Starters

-- [create-ic](https://github.com/peterpeterparker/create-ic) - A simple command line tool to quickly create projects for the IC.
-- [create-ic-app](https://github.com/MioQuispe/create-ic-app) - Modern, unopinionated templates for React, Vue & Svelte powered by [Vite](https://vitejs.dev/).
-- [ic-rust-starter](https://github.com/ocluf/ic-rust-starter) - Starter for a Rust backend-only canister project.
-- [vite-react-motoko](https://github.com/rvanasa/vite-react-motoko) - Full-Stack React/Motoko starter with live reload.
+## How it works / Deep dives

+- [Internet Computer for Geeks](https://internetcomputer.org/whitepaper.pdf) - Whitepaper written by the DFINITY team.
+- [Internet Computer Wiki](https://wiki.internetcomputer.org/wiki/Internet_Computer_wiki) - General knowledge resource about the Internet Computer.
+- [How it works](https://internetcomputer.org/how-it-works) - Learn how the IC realizes the vision of the World Computer.

 ## Blogs